osigek141/osigek.141/Bagas/README.md

 This application is gonna help you to study by making a shortcut to various website that can help your study.
 Besides that you can get a great motivation to uplift your morale in your study.

 ## Instruction
-1. Click progress button then wait until the progress is fill o 100%
+1. Click progress button then wait until the progress is fill to 100%
 2. Select ChatGPT button when you want to open ChatGPT
 3. Select Gemini button when you want to open Gemini
 4. Select Cloude button when you want to open Cloude